 Cajun Stuffed Chicken Breast

 I thought this Cajun stuffed chicken breast came out absolutely fantastic.
-Pounding the chicken out to a nice consistent thickness was a bit challenging, but I’m sure with more practice I’ll have it down pat.
+Pounding the chicken out to a nice consistent thickness was a bit challenging.
+I’m sure with more practice I’ll have it down pat.
 The filling is super-simple, just a few diced and sliced vegetables and a bit of cheese.
-The stuffed chicken is seasoned with Cajun seasoning, browned quickly on the stovetop, then transferred to the oven to finish cooking.
+The stuffed chicken is seasoned with Cajun seasoning.
+Then it is browned quickly on the stovetop.
+Finally it’s transferred to the oven to finish the cooking.
 Done and yum!

 Cajun Stuffed Chicken Breast